Tomography of Chondrites, Etc.

 Link to U.T.
 Austin CT lab's excellent overview of tomography.

 Ring artifacts: Ring artifacts result from defects in the CCD camera which obtained the images.
-They propagate through the math which produces the final images shown here.

 Useful links: